JBZoo/Cli/README.md

 <bg>Change Background Only</bg>
 ```

-Also, you can combine colors ans styles.
+Also, you can combine colors and styles.

 ```html
 <magenta-bl>Blinked text in magenta color</magenta-bl>